This post may contain affiliate links. Please see our disclosure policy.

 (full list of ingredients can be found in the recipe card at the bottom of this post)

-• We’re adding Mascarpone to both the cake batter and the frosting.
-It’s my new favorite ingredient!
-It adds richness to the cake and that buttery flavor and mild tanginess also enhance the lemon flavor too.
+• Mascarpone adds richness to the frosting!
+That buttery flavor and mild tanginess also enhance the lemon flavor too.

-• Egg whites help create a light, fluffy texture by incorporating air and providing structure without added fat.
-We won’t be using egg yolks because their richness and fat content can make the cake too dense.
+• We’re using a combo of Eggs and Egg whites to create a light, fluffy texture by incorporating air and providing structure.
+The two create a balance of richness and lightness, preventing the cake from being too dense.
 With those leftover yolks, make my white chocolate raspberry cake next!

-• Whole Milk adds moisture and loosens the crumb, preventing it from being too dense.
+• Buttermilk adds moisture and loosens the crumb, preventing it from being too dense.

 • Fresh Blackberries, more importantly ripe blackberries, will give this cake the best flavor.
 We’re adding a little almond extract in the filling to enhance the blackberry flavor (trust me on this one!).
 Make my blackberry coffee cake next with any leftover blackberries.